ServiceNowDevProgram/code-snippets/Server-Side Components/Transform Map Scripts/Check if the Import file is valid/README.md

 To prevent this, implement an "onStart" transform script that checks whether the import set contains any data before proceeding with the transformation.
 If it is found to be empty, the script should:

-    Abort the transformation process.
+1. Abort the transformation process.

-    Automatically raise a ticket to the responsible team for investigation.(optional - not configured in this solution)
+2. Automatically raise a ticket to the responsible team for investigation.(Optional)

 This ensures that the existing vendor data in ServiceNow remains unchanged until the issue is resolved.